ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Method

 \subsection{Large Kernel Basic Module}

-As shown in Fig. \ref{fig:LKB}, the Large Kernel Basic (LKB) module contains Squeeze-and-Excitation (SE) \cite{se}, Basic block, Atrous Spatial Pyramid Pooling (ASPP) \cite{aspp}, and Deformable Convolution Network (DCN) \cite{dcn}.
-Detailly, the kernel size of every basic block and DCN is $7 \times 7$.
+As shown in Fig. \ref{fig:LKB}, the Large Kernel Basic (LKB) module is modified on DepthNet in BEVDepth, which contains Squeeze-and-Excitation (SE) \cite{se}, Basic block, Atrous Spatial Pyramid Pooling (ASPP) \cite{aspp}, and Deformable Convolution Network (DCN) \cite{dcn}.
+However, different from the DepthNet, the kernel size of every basic block and DCN is $7 \times 7$.

-SE module recalibrates the input data's features, enhancing the model's focus on salient features.
-Subsequently, there are two Basic Blocks, each incorporating large kernel convolutions.
-The details are shown in the green dashed box.
 These large kernel convolutions, characterized by their extended receptive fields, enable the model to capture a broader context and spatial relationships within the input data, enhancing feature extraction capabilities.
-Following the Basic Blocks, the model enters an ASPP module \cite{aspp}.
-In addition, DCN follows behind.
-Although this layer introduces deformability to adapt to input shape changes, the benefits of the large kernel convolutions used earlier in the model are still evident, as they contribute to the overall robustness and feature discriminability.
-Integrating ASPP and DCN modules in a network enhances its ability to capture multi-scale contextual information and adapt to geometric variations.
-This combination leverages the strengths of both modules for superior feature extraction.
+Although DCN introduces deformability to adapt to input shape changes, the benefits of the large kernel convolutions used earlier in the model are still evident, as they contribute to the overall robustness and feature discriminability.